Transientica

 Training

 You record 10+ examples of each sound - kick, snare, hi-hat.
 The game runs onset detection and feature extraction on each one automatically.
 KNN stores the samples, computes normalization bounds, and does leave-one-out cross-validation to check if the model is any good.
 If accuracy is above 70%, you're set.
 If not, record cleaner samples.
-The whole thing saves to a JSON file and loads next time you open the game.
+The model saves to a JSON file and loads next time you open the game.
 If there's no trained model at all, a heuristic fallback uses spectral rules so the game is still playable.

 Scoring